 We believe that energy equities have underperformed the broad market this year because various factors are misunderstood.
-Principally, we think that energy equity valuations reflect an expectation that international oil prices may return in the longer term to around \$80 (driven by concerns of oversupply), something we do not expect to happen, based on the fundamentals for the commodity.
+Principally, we think that energy equity valuations reflect an expectation that international oil prices return in the longer term to around \$80 (driven by concerns of oversupply), something we do not expect to happen, based on the fundamentals for the commodity.

-As a result, on traditional metrics of P/E ratio, Price to discounted cash flow (e.g. the SEC's PV-10 calculation) or Enterprise Value to Reserves, many energy companies are at historically low levels.
-The 2013 P/E ratio of our Fund at June 30 is 10.5x versus 14.7x for the S&P500.
+As a result, on traditional metrics of P/E ratio, price to discounted cash flow (e.g. the SEC's PV-10 calculation) or Enterprise Value to Reserves, many energy companies are at historically low levels.
+The 2013 P/E ratio of our Fund at July 31 is 11.2x versus 15.6x for the S&P500.

-Considering valuations another way, the graph below shows the price to book ratio of the energy sector relative to the S&P 500 since 1965.
-The ratio today is low and looks very attractive versus history:

-A comparison of the P/B ratio for energy relative to the S&P 500 with the oil price (in today's \$) is even more revealing.
-The only periods when the ratio has been lower than today (1970; 1986; 1998) coincided with the oil price at extreme lows.
+Considering valuations another way, the graph below shows the price to book ratio of the energy sector relative to the S&P 500 since 1965 (in red).
+The ratio today is low and looks very attractive versus history.
+We also show the oil price in today's dollars (in blue).
+The only periods when the price to book ratio has been lower than today (1970; 1986; 1998) coincided with the oil price at extreme lows.
 This dislocation (directionally) over the last 24 months between the oil price and energy valuations is striking: